 Establishing product structure including information about parts, usages and other business information (Eg. cost, supplier) is a great step to improve the way you work in product design and manufacturer.
 OpenBOM Add-in for Siemens Solid Edge allows you to capture data about BOM and keep related information closed, but not messed up with multiple Excel files.

-OpenBOM Add-In for Solid Edge is FREE and it is available with any OpenBOM subscription today.
+OpenBOM Add-In for Solid Edge is available with an OpenBOM subscriptions.

 Best, Oleg @ openbom dot com.